Boarders/bytes16/README.md

 ## `bytes16`

-This library implements encoding and decoding a [`ByteArray`](http://hackage.haskell.org/package/primitive-0.7.0.1/docs/Data-Primitive-ByteArray.html#t:ByteArray) into base 16.
+This library implements encoding and decoding a [`ByteArray`](http://hackage.haskell.org/package/primitive-0.7.0.1/docs/Data-Primitive-ByteArray.html#t:ByteArray) into base-16.

-We make use of primitive GHC operations including the simd operations that GHC currently supports with the llvm backend in order to have the highest performance.
+We make use of primitive GHC operations including simd operations that GHC currently supports with the llvm backend in order to try to extract the highest performance.

 ### Explanation:

-A base-16 encoding takes a stream of bytes which we might think of as base256 and converts it into an ascii representation of base16:
+A base-16 encoding takes a stream of bytes which we might think of as base256 and converts it into an ascii representation of hexadecimal:

 ```terminal